Torrox

-For the soil type, see oxisol.

 Torrox is a municipality in the province of Málaga in the autonomous community of Andalusia, southern Spain.
 It belongs to the comarca of Axarquía.
 It is located in the Costa del Sol (specifically the Costa del Sol Oriental), on the shores of the Mediterranean Sea and the foothills of the Sierra de Almijara.

-It is frequented especially by German and British tourists.
-The city itself is divided into sections: Torrox Costa on the sea and Torrox Pueblo, 4 km inland.
-Torrox Park, a housing section in between the costa and the village, could be seen as another division.
-Torrox is located in close proximity to Nerja.
+The municipality is divided into two distinct areas: Torrox Pueblo (the historic inland village) and Torrox Costa (the modern coastal resort area).

+Climate

+Torrox has an average annual temperature of 18 degrees."